Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Project ideas are submitted to one or more of RSDP’s regional boards based on the location of the project.
 These project ideas are reviewed based on the following shared criteria.
 Individual regions might include additional criteria reflecting regional priorities.

-- Community members identify project goals in one or more of the four RSDP sustainable development focus areas (agriculture and food systems, clean energy, natural resources and resilient communities).
+- Project goals address a community-identified need or opportunity related to one or more of RSDP’s focus areas: sustainable agriculture and food systems, clean energy, natural resources and resilient communities.

-- The project involves meaningful roles for both local community members and University of Minnesota faculty, staff and/or students.
+- The project involves meaningful leadership roles for both community members and University of Minnesota faculty, staff and/or students.

-- The project advances new community collaborations.
-Preference is given to projects that are from, led by, or include meaningful participation of historically underrepresented communities, which includes but is not limited to Native communities, people of color, immigrants, people with low incomes, LGBTQ+, people with disabilities, women, and geographically isolated communities.
+- Projects from, led by or that include meaningful participation of historically underrepresented communities, which includes but is not limited to Native communities, people of color, immigrants, people with low incomes, LGBTQ+, people with disabilities, women and geographically isolated communities, are welcomed and encouraged.

 We’re all about partnership.
 Project partners receiving support from RSDP are asked to work in partnership with the regional Executive Director and board.
 We’d like to work with you to help your project succeed!